 - The amount of cash and a description (but not the value) of any property other than cash contributed.

 - Whether the organization receiving the donation provided any goods or services in consideration, in whole or in part, for any cash or property that was contributed.

 - A description and good faith estimate of the value of any goods or services received by the donor or if such goods and services consist solely of intangible religious benefit.

 In this case, the Durdens had received a year-end statement from the church, acknowledging its receipt of the contributions.
 However, this statement did not say whether any goods or services were provided in consideration for the contributions.
 In disallowing the deduction, the Tax Court noted that the terms of the relevant statute require an affirmative statement that no goods or services were received.

-Fortunately, it is not too late for CPA’s to help clients sustain deductions for large charitable contributions on their 2012 tax returns.
+Fortunately, it is not too late for Accountant’s to help clients sustain deductions for large charitable contributions on their 2012 tax returns.
 Viera said that an acknowledgment is considered “contemporaneous” if it was received on or before the date the taxpayer filed the appropriate return or the due date (including extensions) for filing the return, whichever came earlier.
 The document should have this type of language: “You did not receive any goods or services in connection with these contributions other than intangible religious benefits.”

-Therefore, a CPA should urge clients to collect the necessary paperwork by the tax return due date, if they don’t already have the letters in hand.
+Therefore, a Accountant should urge clients to collect the necessary paperwork by the tax return due date, if they don’t already have the letters in hand.
 For claimed contributions over $5,000, a qualified appraisal prepared by a qualified appraiser generally must be obtained as well.